 Most Affordable Neighborhoods in Baltimore, MD

-Some of the cheapest neighborhoods in Baltimore are West Baltimore City, East Baltimore, and Northwest Baltimore City.
+Some of the cheapest neighborhoods in Baltimore are Broadway East, Violetville, and Oaklee.
 These neighborhoods offer some of the lowest rent prices in Baltimore, making them ideal for renters on a budget.
-As of April 28, 2025, the average rent in Baltimore is $1,483, which is 0.8% higher than last year.
+As of August 8, 2025, the average rent in Baltimore is $1,498, which is 1.5% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent